 Children take home reading books which are made up of sounds and words which children are familiar with.
 They choose these books themselves and are able to change them several times per week.

-Once every term the whole school takes part in a Remarkable Writing session during which children are given the opportunity to produce extended independent writing based on a type of writing which they have learned about previously.
-The books that children use for this writing stay with them throughout their time and High Street and provide an interesting enjoyable record of the improvements they have made.
+Once every term the whole school takes part in a Progress Writing session during which children are given the opportunity to produce extended independent writing based on a type of writing which they have learned about previously.
+The books that children use for this writing stay with them throughout their time at High Street and provide an interesting enjoyable record of the improvements they have made.

 Assessment and Marking